tmonks/100-days-of-code/r2-log.md

 R2/D24
 Spent an hour trying to get the GitHub authentication exercises to pass on #freeCodeCamp, only to figure out I was supposed to use a different boilerplate, not make all these unnecessary changes to my current one!😬
 \#100DaysOfCode #freeCodeCamp

+### Day 25:
+R2/D25
+Got the social authentication challenges to complete (thanks to using the right boilerplate this time)!
+Learned how to look up the assertions for the FCC tests in GitHub, and fixed a couple tests that weren't passing.
+Started socket exercises.
+\#100DaysOfCode #freeCodeCamp